Q: Do I need to bring any relevant scans or medical notes with me?

 Q: Is there a waiting list?

-A: There is currently no waiting list for the classes or one to one sessions.
+A: There is currently no waiting list for the classes or private sessions.
 If classes become full we open additional classes to ensure you can begin as soon as possible.

 Q: Do I need to book before attending a class?

 A: Yes, you can book via the website: www.physiolates.org.uk/book-now You can also book via the Mindbody app - search ‘Physiolates’.

 Q: Is payment taken in advance for all sessions?